+Which is better, PVC or composite decking?
+This is a question many people ask when building an outdoor deck and it’s an important one.
 When you’re planning to build a deck, the material you choose can make or break your outdoor space.
-These days, PVC and composite decking are often the top contenders – but what’s the real difference between them?
+There are lots of decking materials on the market, but these days, PVC and composite decking are often the top contenders.
+However, what’s the real difference between PVC and composite decking?
 And which one’s going to give you the best bang for your buck?

-Well that’s where we come in to help!
-Whether you’re a DIY enthusiast or just someone who wants a great outdoor space, we’re going to break down the key differences between PVC and composite decking in the blog below, so you can make an informed decision for your next project.
-Let’s dive in.
+Whether you’re a DIY enthusiast or just someone who wants a great outdoor space, we’re going to break down the key differences between PVC and composite decking, so you can make an informed decision for your next project.

 What is PVC Decking?